jana0231/jana0231.github.io/_posts/2025-06-19-PickleRick.md

 - try to execute linux commands on the command panel

-- get the first incrediant through `curl http://10.10.127.115/Sup3rS3cretPickl3Ingred.txt`
+- get the first ingredient through `curl http://10.10.127.115/Sup3rS3cretPickl3Ingred.txt`
  * Returned: mr. meeseek hair

 - we have the full permission PASSWORD : NO by check ` sudo -l ` command